Skip to navigation Skip to content

 1

-This appointment occurs at the refugee customer's local service centre.
+The Refugee Appointment is conducted face to face at the refugee customer’s local service centre.
 The duration of this appointment is 30 minutes.

 If the customer: